jackyzha0/quartz/content/notes/11-DHCP.md

 - Limited to a single subnet, but routers can incorporate relay agents
 - Successor: DHCPv6, less useful in IPv6

+> [!INFO] DHCP
+> more widely used. more compatible and generalised
+> gives not only address. also tell you what is DNS server and gateway.
+> ubiquitious
+> radvd and slacc similar to DHCPv6
+> send broadcast message to network. the server takes these broadcast messages and returns and IP address, and the lease time of the address. broadcaster sends another messages to accept/reject the offer. this sequence of messages has a session ID

 Static vs. Dynamic
 - Static address is assigned manually by system admin in the DHCP configuration file using the client’s MAC address
 	- Server machines’ addresses should be static
 - Dynamically allocated addresses have a lease time period before they are re-assigned
 	- Dynamically allocated address can be assigned to the same client as it keeps a table of past IP addresses and their clients MAC addresses.
 	- Layer 3 (IP) change breaks existing connections if IP addresses change in a long session such as downloaders, terminal sessions

+> [!INFO]

 How DHCP Works
 - Client broadcasts UDP request to 255.255.255.255 port 67